Geometric Ergodicity and Strong Error Estimates for Tamed Schemes of Super-linear SODEs: Error Estimates

 \section{Error Estimates}

-In this section, we aim to give quantitative error estimates between the TEM schemes \eqref{tem} and \eqref{tem-} and Eq. \eqref{sde} under the $L^{2p}(\Omega)$-norm for $p \ge 2$ in the finite time interval $[0, T]$, where $T$ is a given positive number.
-To this end, we need the following coupled monotone and coercive conditions and polynomial growth conditions on the continuous modulus of the coefficients in Eq. \eqref{sde}.
+In this section, we aim to establish quantitative error estimates between the TEM schemes \eqref{tem} and \eqref{tem-} and Eq. \eqref{sde} in the $L^{2p}(\Omega)$-norm for $p \ge 2$ over the finite time interval $[0, T]$, where $T$ is a given positive number.
+To this end, We assume that the coefficients are monotone and coercive, and satisfy a polynomial growth condition in terms of the continuity modulus.